-There are certain valid reasons for absence during exams, when duly documented.
+There are specific valid reasons for absence from exams when duly documented.

-If you fall ill before or during the exam, the absence must be documented with a doctor’s note, which must be dated no later than the date of the exam.
+If you fall ill before or during the exam, you must document the absence with a doctor’s note.
+The doctor's note should not be dated later than the date of the exam.

-- If you fall ill before the exam, contact the doctor if you think the illness will last until the exam and deliver the doctors note to the examination office.
+- If you fall ill before the exam, contact the doctor if you think the illness will last until the exam.
+Deliver the doctors note to the Examination Office.

 - If you fall ill during a school exam, you must choose whether you wish to submit the exam or withdraw.
-If you choose to withdraw, a medical certificate must be submitted to the Study Administration within 3 days after the exam, in order to not use one exam attempt.
-The medical certificate must be dated on the day of the exam
+If you choose to withdraw, a medical certificate must be submitted to the Examination Office within three days after the exam, in order not to use one exam attempt.
+The doctor's note should be dated the same day as the exam

 - If you fall ill during a home examination or before exam submissions, you may in certain circumstances be granted an extension to the submission deadline.
 Consult a doctor for a doctor’s note and contact the examination office.